huggingface/datasets/docs/source/dataset_script.rst

        }
    )

-3. :obj:`datasets.DatasetInfo.homepage` contains a URL to the datasets homepage so users can find more details about the dataset.
+3. :obj:`datasets.DatasetInfo.homepage` contains the URL to the dataset homepage so users can find more details about the dataset.

-4. :obj:`datasets.DatasetInfo.citation` contains a BibTex citation for the dataset.
+4. :obj:`datasets.DatasetInfo.citation` contains a BibTeX citation for the dataset.

 After you've filled out all these fields in the template, it should look like the following example from the SQuAD loading script: